 Food Fraud is Widespread

-Mislabeling and food fraud are not confined to sushi, but exist across many different food products and categories.
+Mislabeling and food fraud is not confined to sushi but exists across many different food products and categories.
 According to a recent Time magazine article, “in recent years, there has been an uptick in reports of so-called food fraud.”
 As the article explained, the motives behind such practices are obvious:

 The examples of fraud given by the article include “natural” honey laced with antibiotics and Italian companies selling “Italian olive oil” from a blend of oils that did not originate in Italy.

 Consumer and Class Action Attorneys at Broslavsky & Weinman

 If you believe that you purchased a product that is not what it is claimed to be or is otherwise mislabeled, you can contact the Los Angeles class action and consumer lawyers at Broslavsky & Weinman, LLP to discuss your options and potential claims.
 You can fill out the contact form or call us directly at 310-575-2550.